geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 After the setup, you will have to:

-- create/edit `mapstore-ovr.properties` file (in data-dir or class path) to configure the google provider this way:
+- create/edit `mapstore-ovr.properties` file (in data-dir or class path) to configure the google OpenID integration by inserting in particular the `clientId` and `clientSecret` obtained from Google Console.
+You have also set the `autoCreateUser` to `true` to create the user if not present in the MapStore database:

+Here an example of the configuration, documented inline:

 ```properties